Regular 3508, 3508EZ, or 3508S: Which PPP Forgiveness Form Is Right For My Small Business?

 The Paycheck Protection Program (PPP) was created to provide financial relief to businesses suffering from the effects of the devastating coronavirus pandemic.
-Between the program’s creation and August 8th, 2020 — the day the program closed to new applicants — $669 million in forgivable SBA-backed PPP loans was distributed by lending institutions participating in the program.
+The first round of PPP funding in 2020 saw $669 million in forgivable SBA-backed PPP loans distributed to businesses by lending institutions participating in the program.
+The PPP reopened to qualifying businesses on January 11, 2021, after the federal government authorized another $284 billion in PPP funding.

-I should point out that you’ll need to submit more than just a completed application form to qualify for loan forgiveness.
-Depending on how you spent your loan funds, you may also need to submit payroll documentation, bank statements, account statements, tax forms, receipts, and/or canceled checks to support your forgiveness claim.
+Note that you may need to submit more than just a completed application form to qualify for loan forgiveness.
+Depending on the amount you’ve received and how you spent your loan funds, you may also need to submit payroll documentation, bank statements, account statements, tax forms, receipts, and/or canceled checks to support your forgiveness claim.
 However, this article is exclusively dedicated to the three forgiveness application forms available.

 The 3508S and 3508EZ applications are simplified compared to the regular 3508 form.
 The chief differences are that the easier forms don’t require you to fill out a Schedule A form or a Schedule A Worksheet.
 However, you have to meet certain criteria to use one of the easier forms.